#1 – Stations

 #7 – Scoot

 Put a task card on each desk.
 Students complete the task card in front of them and “scoot” to the next desk when the timer goes off (1 – 2 min.)
-Continue until all students have completed each problem in their notebooks!
+Continue until all students have completed each problem in their notebooks (or on these free recording sheets)!

 #8 – Bonus Points